stefan-gherman/interview_mbl/docs/module_advanced_enterprise_general.md

 ### Data Structures
 #### What is the difference between Stack and Queue data structure?
+Stack works on the FIFO principle(First in First Out) while a Queue works on the LIFO principle (Last in First Out)
 #### What is a graph?
 What are simple graphs?
 What are directed graphs?
 What are weighted graphs?
+A graph is a pictorial representation of a set of objects where some pairs of objects are connected by links.
+The interconnected objects are represented by points termed as vertices, and the links that connect the vertices are called edge

+- Simple Graph: A graph with no loops and no parallel edges is called a simple graph.
+- Directed Graphs: A graph where edges have orientations from one node to the other
+- Weigthed Graphs: A graph where edges have a cost associated to them
 #### What are trees?
 What are binary trees?
 What are binary search trees?
+- Tree: An acyclic graph
+- Binary Tree: A tree where each node has at most 2 children
+- Binary Search Tree: A binary tree where all children of the root smaller than it are on its left subtree while all the children bigger than the root are on the right subtree
 #### How can you store graphs in programs?
 What are the advantages/disadvantages per each?

+- Storing nodes as objects with pointers to one another

+The memory complexity for this approach is O(n) because you have as many objects as you have nodes.
+The number of pointers (to nodes) required is up to O(n^2) as each node object may contain pointers for up to n nodes.
+The time complexity for this data structure is O(n) for accessing any given node.

+- Storing a matrix of edge weights

+This would be a memory complexity of O(n^2) for the matrix.
+The advantage with this data structure is that the time complexity to access any given node is O(1).
 #### What are graph traversal algorithms?
 What is BFS, how does it work?
 What is DFS, how does it work?
+A graph traversal alghoritm is a set of instructions used to go through nodes of the graph

+A depth-first search (DFS) explores a path all the way to a leaf before backtracking and exploring another path.
+- Takes less memory
+- The disadvantages are that it takes longer, and will not always find the shortest path
+- Can get struck if Tree has loops
+- Uses stack as underlying data structure

+A breadth-first search (BFS) explores nodes nearest the root before exploring nodes further away
+- Will Always find shortest path
+- Can Deal with Looping Structures
+- Takes lot of memory
+- Uses queue as underlying data structure

 #### How does dictionary work?
+The Dictionary class in C# represents a generic data structure that can contain keys and values of data.
+Hence, you can store data of any type in a Dictionary instance.
 #### Why is it important for keys in a hashmap to have an immutable type?
 (Consider string for example.)
+If immutable, the object's hashcode wont change and it allows caching the hashcode of different keys which makes the overall retrieval process very fast.

 ### Algorithms
 #### What is QuickSort?
 Describe the main logic of this sorting algorithm.